EDUCATIONPh.D. English, Temple University

 Review of Jose David Saldivar's The Dialectics of Our America: Genealogy, Cultural Critique, and Literary History, Journal of Modern Literature,1996.

 “Eliza Lynn Linton” in Prose by Victorian Women: An Anthology, eds.
 Andrea Broomfield and Sally Mitchell (New York: Garland Publishing,1995).
-Chose the essays in the selection and wrote the biographical introduction and headnotes.

 RECENT CONFERENCE PAPERS